 Orkney Islands' cruise ship tourism began in the 1980's.
 The archipelago is among UK's most popular British Isles (Around Britain) cruise itinerary destinations and Scotland's most favourite ship travel destination.
 An average of 125 ships visit Orkney Isles annually, carrying over 100,000 cruise passengers and around 30,000 crew.

 Highlights: Orkney Islands, Ring of Brodgar, Skara Brae Neolithic settlement

 Kirkwall cruise terminal

 Kirkwall port has Scotland’s longest deepwater berth (at Hatston Quay).
 It measures 385 m (1263 ft) in length and has draft (depth) of 10,5 m (35 ft).

 - Hatston Quay is just outside Kirkwall, offering a complimentary bus shuttle into the town.

-- Stromness is the Mainland Orkneys second largest town and also offers excellent berthing for cruise ships.
+- Stromness is Mainland Orkneys' second largest town and also offers excellent berthing for cruise liners.

 - Kirkwall Bay is another area used for ship anchorage.

 Kirkwall tours, shore excursions, hotels